Ashley Mears: Career

 After earning her Ph.D. from New York University in 2009, Mears became an assistant professor of sociology at Boston University.
+Mears has held visiting positions at the University of Amsterdam and Central European University in Budapest.
+She served on the editorial boards of American Sociological Review, Signs, and Qualitative Sociology.
+She was also a Fellow at the Institute for Advanced Study in Budapest during the 2021–22 academic year and at the Sciences Po AxPo Observatory in Paris in 2023.

 In 2011 her book Pricing Beauty: The Making of a Fashion Model was published by the University of California Press.
 Sociologist Heather Laine Talley, writing in the American Journal of Sociology, noted that while Pricing Beauty is about "how fashion insiders create aesthetic value," it also examines "the organization of markets, the process of cultural production, and reproduction of inequalities."
 Mears found that most fashion models operate against their short-term economic interests by accepting low-paying jobs that they hope will lead to greater recognition and higher-prestige jobs, but that very few models ever successfully attain such recognition, with the rest gradually aging out of the industry, sometimes while in debt to their modeling agencies, or switching to more lucrative but less prestigious commercial modeling.